zoroski/graceful-parsley-1f58f/src/pages/test-page.md

   - title: Here is my call to action
     subtitle: And the content
     actions:
-      - label: This is the message
+      - label: This is the CTA
         url: 'https://google.com'
         style: primary
         new_window: false